 You will receive cool and useful material every week.

-- Related to technology, development, and tools.
+- Skills related to machinery, development, and tools.

-- Measured numerically.
+- Measured in numerical value.

-- Acquired in courses or educational institutions.
+- They are acquired in courses or educational institutions.

-- Related to sociability.
+- Skills related to sociability.

 - Acquired with experience or at birth.